janfreyberg/cookiecutter-healthy-brain/README.md

 ## Cookiecutter template for working with the healthy brain data

-This is a template that implements some nice data-import syntax for the healthy brain Child Mind Institute data.
+This is a template that implements some nice data-import syntax for the [Child Mind Institute's Healthy Brain Data](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/index.html).

 The main benefit to using this template is the provided data imports.